AutodeskGames/stingray-docs/source/interactive_help/importing_assets/export_for_stingray.md

 # Export an FBX file to use in {{ProductName}}

 The simplest way to send assets to {{ProductName}} from other Autodesk applications is to use the DCC tool link plug-in.
-(Refer to ~{ Enable {{ProductName}} Live Link }~.)
+(Refer to ~{ Linking with {{ProductName}} }~.)
 However, you can also export assets using the standard FBX export in each application.

 If you're exporting a file from Maya or Maya LT, note the following limitations: